Jpipe001/METAR/README.md

 Either or Both of the above can be implemented.

-The number and names of the Stations are Configurable for you application.
+The number and names of the Stations are Configurable for your application.

 + GETTING DATA : Updates METARS approximately every six minutes, so nearly REAL TIME data, from AVIATIONWEATHER.GOV.